fxaeberhard/Wallogram/README.md

-Wallogram is a game where players use their mobile phone as a pad.
+Wallogram turns our envrionment in a video game playground.
+To do so the game is projected on walls and facades and players use their mobile phone as a game controller.

+Visit [http://wallogram.red-agent.com](http://wallogram.red-agent.com) for a demo.

 Distributed under the MIT License.

-Visit [http://wallogram.red-agent.com](http://wallogram.red-agent.com) for more informations.

 How to build
 =======================